-The shortest and simplest answer is ‘YES’, you can become a teacher if you work as a TA.
+The shortest and simplest answer is ‘YES’, you can become a teacher if you work as a Teaching Assistant.
 However, to become one, you need more than just transferable skills, you need some recognised qualifications to teach students.

 How does being a Teacher Differ from a Teaching Assistant?